mcxim/puntomatic/README.md

 ### `OrthographicMatch`

 Matching when parts of both words are spelt similarly.
-This means that we may be able to create a new pseudoword which satisfies one of the following:
+This means that we may be able to create a new portmanteau which satisfies one of the following:
-- The pseudoword starts with one of the origin words, ends with the other and shares some letters in the middle.
+- The portmanteau starts with one of the origin words, ends with the other and shares some letters in the middle.
-- The pseudoword approximates one of the origin words containing the other one.
+- The portmanteau approximates one of the origin words containing the other one.

 ```python
 In [2]: OrthographicMatch.analyze_groups(